spenprase/spenprase.github.io/index.md

 #
 ---
 # Welcome
 This is a website I've put together to highlight my research and teaching interests.
 I'm going to use this page as a place to show all of my various work projects!
+Thanks for visiting!

 ## Words!
 more words!kjhkjhkjh